 - Developing and updating processes, procedures, policies and safe systems of work

 - Introducing proactive initiatives for organisations including monthly themes, internal safety tours and active monitoring.

-- advising on procurement of equipment, materials and services
+- Advising and procurement of equipment, materials and services

-- Ensuring compliance with GWO/IRATA and ISO 22846 audit requirements
+- Ensuring compliance with industry trade bodies and standards such as GWO/IRATA and ISO 22846 audit requirements